yyu-k/udemy_seoblog/README.md

 2. charset and viewport are default fields, so there is no need to explicitly add them to the head as defined in the "_document.js" (now the root layout)
 3. Starting with Next.js 13, &ltLink> renders as &lta>, so attempting to use &lta> as a child is invalid.
 4. Changed to accomodate the new reactstrap NavLink etc with next.JS Link, wrapped in functions within NavBarLinks.js, because "the child is a custom component that wraps an &lta> tag".
 Note that NavbarBrand also requires a React.forwardRef wrapper.
+5. 'use client' must occasionally be added for client side renders involving useState etc
+6. useRouter must be from next/navigation and not next/router when using app router
+7. PROBLEMATIC: the previous way of dynamically rendering the navigation bar to reflect login status was to use a function to pull values from localStorage, and render the bar depending on whether the function returned a "truthy" value e.g. {localStorageFunction && showSignIn()}.
+This did not work - there are hydration issues, and after those are resolved, the navigation bar would only re-render with a refresh.
+The solution was to trigger an event via window.dispatchEvent on login/logout, then use window.addEventListener on the useEffect function.
+See https://stackoverflow.com/questions/56660153/how-to-listen-to-localstorage-value-changes-in-react.
+Note that alternatives such as https://stackoverflow.com/questions/61178240/useeffect-does-not-listen-for-localstorage, by themselves, do not work.

 Notes: